Wikipedia

 Syria, officially the Syrian Arab Republic, is a country in West Asia located in the Eastern Mediterranean and the Levant.
 It is bounded by the Mediterranean Sea to the west, Turkey to the north, Iraq to the east and southeast, Jordan to the south, and Israel and Lebanon to the southwest.
-It is a republic that consists of 14 governorates as subdivisions.
+It is a republic comprising 14 governorates.
 Damascus is Syria's capital and largest city.
-With a population of 24.8 million, it is the 57th most populous country in the world and 8th most populuous in the Arab world.
-Syria is spread across an area of 185,180 square kilometres (71,500 sq mi), making it 87th largest country in the world.
+With a population of 25.0 million across an area of 185,180 square kilometres (71,500 sq mi), it is the 57th most populous and 87th largest country.

 The name "Syria" historically referred to a wider region, broadly synonymous with the Levant, and known in Arabic as al-Sham.
 The modern state encompasses the sites of several ancient kingdoms and empires, including the Eblan civilization of the 3rd millennium BC.
-In the Islamic era, Damascus was the seat of the Umayyad Caliphate and a provincial capital for the Mamluk Sultanate in Egypt.
+Damascus and Aleppo are cities of great cultural significance.
+During the Islamic rule, Damascus was the seat of the Umayyad Caliphate and a provincial capital for the Mamluk Sultanate in Egypt.
 The modern Syrian state was established in the mid-20th century after centuries of Ottoman rule, as a French Mandate.
 The newly created state represented the largest Arab state to emerge from the formerly Ottoman-ruled Syrian provinces.
 It gained de jure independence as a parliamentary republic in 1945 when the new Republic became a founding member of the United Nations, an act which legally ended the former French mandate.
 French troops departed in April 1946, granting de facto independence.

 The post-independence period was tumultuous, with multiple military coup attempts shaking the country between 1949 and 1971.
 In 1958, Syria entered a brief union with Egypt, which was terminated in the 1961 coup d'état and was renamed as the Arab Republic of Syria in constitutional referendum.
 The 1963 coup d'état carried out by the military committee of the Ba'ath Party established a one-party state and ran Syria under emergency law from 1963 to 2011, effectively suspending constitutional protections for citizens.
 Internal power-struggles within Ba'athist factions caused further coups in 1966 and 1970, which eventually resulted in the seizure of power by Hafiz al-Assad.
 He effectively established an Alawi minority rule to consolidate power within his family.
 After Assad's death, his son Bashar al-Assad inherited the presidency in 2000.
-Since 2011, Syria has been embroiled in a multi-sided civil war, with involvement of different countries.
-Three political entities – the Syrian Interim Government, Syrian Salvation Government, and Rojava – have emerged in Syrian territory to challenge Assad's rule.
+Since the Arab Spring in 2011, Syria has been embroiled in a multi-sided civil war, with involvement of different countries, leading to a refugee crisis where more than 6 million refugees were displaced from the country.
+The Islamic State (IS) militant group captured many Syrian cities in 2014-2015, in response to which the United States launched an international coalition that territorially defeated IS in Syria.
+Since then, three political entities – the Syrian Interim Government, Syrian Salvation Government, and Rojava – have emerged in Syrian territory to challenge Assad's rule.

 Several sources indicate that the name Syria is derived from the 8th century BC Luwian term "Sura/i", and the derivative ancient Greek name: Σύριοι, Sýrioi, or Σύροι, Sýroi, both of which originally derived from Aššūr (Assyria) in northern Mesopotamia (present-day Iraq).
 However, from the Seleucid Empire (323–150 BC), this term was also applied to the Levant, and from this point the Greeks applied the term without distinction between the Assyrians of Mesopotamia and Arameans of the Levant.
 Mainstream modern academic opinion strongly favors the argument that the Greek word is related to the cognate Ἀσσυρία, Assyria, ultimately derived from the Akkadian Aššur.
 The Greek name appears to correspond to Phoenician ʾšr "Assur", ʾšrym "Assyrians", recorded in the 8th century BC Çineköy inscription.